elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/constructor-pattern.md

   </summary>
   <div>
     <div>
       <strong>Interview Response:</strong> The constructor pattern is a design pattern that uses a class or function to create unique types of objects.
-A constructor is a one-of-a-kind method for initializing a newly created object after allocated memory.
-The constructor pattern, one of the most basic, widely used, and recent JavaScript designs.
-As implied by the name, the purpose of this pattern is to aid constructor creation.
+A constructor is a one-of-a-kind method for initializing a newly created object after allocated memory.<br/><br/>Constructor patterns are among the most fundamental, extensively used, and modern JavaScript patterns.
+The objective of this pattern, as hinted by the name, is to facilitate constructor creation.
     </div><br />
   </div>
 </details>

 ---

-### What types of JavaScript objects are used to create a constructor?
+### In the constructor pattern, what kinds of objects get implemented?

 <details className='answer'>
   <summary>